-In this experiment, all the baselines introduced in Sec.~\ref{sec:exp:syn} and our \ours{} are based on Adam~\citep{kingma2014adam} with a learning rate of 0.1, $\beta_1=0.9$, and $\beta_2 = 0.999$.
-As for \ours{}, we employ a Mat\'{e}rn kernel-based gradient estimation, where $T_0 = 150$.
-In addition, a parallelism of $N=5$ is applied.
+In this experiment, the parallelism of $N=5$ is applied and all the baselines introduced in Sec.~\ref{sec:exp:syn} as well as our \ours{} are based on Adam~\cite{kingma2014adam} with a learning rate of 0.1, $\beta_1=0.9$, and $\beta_2 = 0.999$.
+In addition, we employ a Mat\'{e}rn kernel-based gradient estimation in our \ours{} with $T_0 = 20$.

-\subsection{Optimization of Reinforcement Learning Tasks}
+\subsubsection{Optimization of Reinforcement Learning Tasks}

-Our experimental framework was constructed utilizing the Deep Q-Network (DQN) algorithm, as delineated by \citet{mnih2015human}, and implemented within the OpenAI Gym environment \citep{brockman2016openai}.
-This study explores the efficacy of various optimizer configurations across a suite of classical discrete control tasks offered by Gym, including but not limited to the cartpole and acrobot scenarios.
-Each trial was executed on an isolated CPU to ensure uniformity in computational conditions.
-The architecture of the DQN employed consists of dual fully connected layers, featuring either 64 or 128 neurons, the exact count is contingent upon the specific requirements of each task.
-Hyperparameters were meticulously calibrated across all experiments, setting the learning rate at 0.001, the reward discount factor at 0.95, and the batch size at 256, to maintain consistency and fairness in the evaluation process.
+Our experimental framework is built on the Deep Q-Network (DQN) algorithm, as outlined in \cite{mnih2015human}, and implemented within the OpenAI Gym environment \cite{brockman2016openai}.
+This study investigates the effectiveness of different optimizer configurations across classical discrete control tasks provided by Gym.
+Each trial is conducted on a dedicated CPU to maintain consistency in computational conditions.
+The DQN architecture consists of dual fully connected layers, with 64 or 128 neurons tailored to each task's requirements.
+Hyperparameters, including a learning rate of 0.001, a reward discount factor of 0.95, and a batch size of 256, are applied for fairness and consistency across experiments.

-Performance evaluation of the optimizer-enhanced DQN agents was systematically conducted over a range of 100 to 200 episodes per game, employing an $\eps$-greedy policy with a minimum epsilon ($\eps_{\min}$) of 0.1 and an epsilon decay rate ($\eps_{\text{decay}}$) set at $2^{-1500}$.
-A preliminary warm-up phase, consisting of either 30 or 50 episodes depending on the task, was integrated to stabilize initial learning dynamics.
-This experimental design aimed to rigorously assess the convergence efficiency of diverse optimizers within a reinforcement learning (RL) context, ensuring that structural and parameter uniformity was preserved for each task under scrutiny.
-Particularly, all the baselines introduced in Sec.~\ref{sec:exp:syn} and our \ours{} are based on Adam~\citep{kingma2014adam} with a learning rate of 0.001, $\beta_1=0.9$, and $\beta_2 = 0.999$.
-As for \ours{}, we employ a Mat\'{e}rn kernel-based gradient estimation, where $T_0 = 150$.
-In addition, a parallelism of $N=4$ is applied.
+Performance evaluation of the optimizer-enhanced DQN agents is systematically carried out over 100 to 200 episodes per game, employing an $\eps$-greedy policy with a minimum epsilon of 0.1 and an exponential epsilon decay with a rate of $2^{-\frac{1}{1500}}$.
+A preliminary warm-up phase of either 30 or 50 episodes, depending on the task, is incorporated to stabilize initial learning dynamics.
+Besides, all baselines introduced in Sec.\ref{sec:exp:syn} and our \ours{} are based on Adam\cite{kingma2014adam} with a learning rate of 0.001, $\beta_1=0.9$, and $\beta_2 = 0.999$.
+For \ours{}, we utilize a Mat'{e}rn kernel-based gradient estimation, with $T_0 = 150$ to accommodate the variance in RL tasks, and parallelism of $N=4$ is applied.

-\subsection{Optimization of Neural Network Training}
+\subsubsection{Optimization of Neural Network Training}